Yahya-96/MyDevops/Linux/OverTheWire Bandit Game Level 7-8.md

-# OverTheWire Bandit - Level 7-8
+# OverTheWire Bandit Game - Level 7-8

 ## The Objective :
 Find the password in order to progress to the next level.
 The password for the next level is stored in the file data.txt next to the word millionth.